-Do You Need to File a Foreign Entity Ownership Return?Added by Hawley Troxell in Articles & Publications, Business Law, Tax Law on November 29, 2012
+Do You Need to File a Foreign Entity Ownership Return?Added by Hawley Troxell in Articles & Blogs, Business Law, Tax Law on November 29, 2012

 Now is the time to determine whether you must file a foreign entity information return with the rest of your 2012 tax return.
 These returns must be filed by U.S. citizens, residents, and domestic entities with ownership interests in foreign corporations, partnerships, or other entities.
 Filers must disclose the foreign entity’s income and balance sheet information, other U.S. owners’ interests, and the amount of any distributions.
 The IRS uses the information from these returns to monitor the cross-border activities of U.S. and foreign persons.